emecon21/Packet-Tracer-Labs/DHCP-LAB/README.md

 5. Verification
    - Pinged from one PC to another to ensure connectivity
    - Checked that each PC got a valid IP in the correct range

-## What I Learned
-   - How DHCP automates IP addressing
-   - Basic Cisco IOS commands for DHCP